RS:X European Championships – Battle for Tokyo 2020 begins

 Shaw raced four of the Palma regatta races, with a consistant 4,4,4,5 scoreline before pulling out to focus on the upcoming Euros.
 None of her BST rivals took part.

-In the Europeans she will face six BST rivals for British Olympic selection as well the 70 strong international fleet.
+In the Europeans she will face six BST rivals for British Olympic selection as well as the 70 strong international fleet.

 Leading Shaw’s challengers for the Olympic spot are Emma Wilson and Saskia Sills.
 At the recent Miami World Cup, Wilson finished ninth with Shaw in tenth.